DataStax-Examples/collabrative-filtering-dsegraphframes/README.md

 scala> custToStore.select("src").limit(1)
 ```
-The result is some seemingly arbitary value like: `*customer:AAAACTEwMzk4NTI0Ng==*.` This is a Spark/DSE Graph Frames id that is created based off of the `customer_e` primary key.
+The result is some seemingly arbitrary value like: `*customer:AAAACTEwMzk4NTI0Ng==*.` This is a Spark/DSE Graph Frames id that is created based off of the `customer_e` primary key.
 The `dst` value is calculated in a similar way.
 Then the `~label` value, visits, is added to the DataSet and then the edge properties (which in this case is just the date) are added.